How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Sleep is nature’s restorer.
 It has a major effect on your health.

 Good sleep determines the quality of your day life.
-It allows you to be alert and focused during the day.
+It enables you to stay alert and focused throughout the day.

 Your whole body, including your brain, detoxifies and heals itself during sleep.